abinit/abinit/doc/tutorial/positron.md

 ## Calculation of positron lifetime and momentum distribution in silicon

-This lesson aims at showing how to perform **Two-Component Density-Functional Theory (TCDFT)** calculations in the PAW framework to obtain the following physical properties:
+This tutorial aims at showing how to perform **Two-Component Density-Functional Theory (TCDFT)** calculations in the PAW framework to obtain the following physical properties: